 - Since a company sells many assets and shares and can’t always make profits, it is used to mitigate any capital losses or any other long-term contingencies.

 - It has nothing to do with trading or operational activities of the business.
 It is created out of non-trading activities and thus it can never be an indicator of the operational efficiency of the business.

 - Another thing that is important is nature.
 It is not always received in the monetary value but it is always existent in the book of accounts of the business.

 Instead of taking a business perspective, let’s first consider an individual perspective.

-Let’s say that you would like to buy a land in future.
+Let’s say that you would like to buy land in the future.
 So, you begin to set aside some money, sell off old stuff at your home, sell off the old car you have, and set aside some money from your income.
 And you create one saving account to save all of the money you gathered for the new land.
-You’re not entitled to do anything with that money other than buying the land for yourself in future.
+You’re not entitled to do anything with that money other than buying the land for yourself in the future.

 If a company decides to build a new office building, they need capital.
 And they don’t want to loan a huge amount from outside as the cost of capital, in that case, would be huge.
-So, they plan to build the new building by creating a capital reserve.
+So, they plan to build a new building by creating a capital reserve.
 They decide to sell off the lands and old assets of the company.
 And then the money received from these transactions is transferred to the capital reserve.
 Since the company is not entitled to pay any dividend to the shareholders out of their reserve, they can use the entire amount for building a new office building for the company.

 Exceptions to Capital Reserve